gerunddev/notebridge/README.md

 ## Conflict Resolution

-**Strategy**: Last-write-wins
+Conflict resolution is configurable via the `resolution_strategy` setting in your config file.
+Three strategies are available:

+**last-write-wins** (default):
 1. Check both org and obsidian versions
 2. If only one changed → sync that direction
 3. If both changed → compare mtime, newer wins
-4. Log all conflicts to log file for review
+4. Log conflict to log file for review

+**use-org**:
+- Always prefer the org-roam version when both files have changed
+- Obsidian changes are overwritten with org-roam content

+**use-markdown**:
+- Always prefer the Obsidian version when both files have changed
+- Org-roam changes are overwritten with Obsidian content

+All conflicts are logged regardless of strategy.

 ## Format Conversion